kvllinz/nutrition-mission/README.md

-what do you do if your webpage is blank? check if you install npm and run "npm run build" what do you do if the url is not working?
+what do you do if your webpage is blank? check if you install npm and run "npm run build"

+what do you do if the url is not working? copy the link and paste it in your browser: https://ancient-anchorage-26581.herokuapp.com/

 what to do when you enter data on the liveright section and liveright doesn't respond? check if you entered integers instead of strings.

 Am I able to add an exercise that is not already there?

-Will there be any fees for using it in the future?

-Will my workout data be made public?
+As of now user will not be able to add an exercise.